Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: Introduction

 \section{Introduction}

-In recent years, a large number of unknown strongly interacting hadrons such as X, Y and Z have been discovered experimentally.
-Compared with the conventional quark-antiquark mesons and three-quark baryons, these XYZ particles are more difficult to identify due to their potential possibility of mixing exotic multiquark components in them, so understanding these particles via exotic multiquarks has attracted much attention.
-In 2015, two hidden-charm pentaquarks, $P_{c}(4380)$ and $P_{c}(4450)$, were reported in the $J/\psi p$ invariant mass spectrum by LHCb collaboration[{1}], both of which provide a good chance to research multiquarks.
-In addition, some multiquarks have a specific features that their masses are near threshold of two charm or bottom mesons, which implies frequently that they could be the molecule states of these heavy mesons.
+In recent years, a large number of unknown strongly-interacting paricles such as X, Y and Z have been discovered experimentally.
+Compared with the conventional quark-antiquark mesons and three-quark baryons, these XYZ particles are more difficult to identify due to their potential possibility of mixing exotic multiquark components in them, so understanding these particles via exotic multiquarks has attracted much attention\cite{ExoRev}.
+In 2020 the LHCb collaboration reported the observation of two exotic structures in the di-$J/\Psi$ invariant mass spectrum \cite{LHCb2020X69}.
+One narrow structure of the resonances around $6.9$ GeV, denoted as $X(6900)$, fits to a fully charmed tetraquark $T_{cc\bar{c}\bar{c}}$ and has the measured mass and width

-The mass of the doubly-charmed baryon $\Xi_{cc}^{++}(3620)$ has been predicted in 2002[{2}].
-Its observation in 2017, by LHCb with a mass of $3621.40\pm0.78MeV$[{3}], inspires a set of works on double charm, doubly bottom tetraquark and so on[{4-12}].
-For instance, Eichtan and Quigg argue via heavy-quark symmetry[{6}] that the configurations $bb\bar{u}\bar{d}$ and $bb\bar{q}_{k}\bar{s}$ are stable heavy tetraquark states, and Karliner and Rosner[{4}], based on the research of the $\Xi_{cc}$, predict the mass of the tetraquark $bb\bar{u}\bar{d}$ and its weak decay width.
-This enhances our belief about the existence of heavy, stable tetraquark states.